josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

    * Which type of Delay caused the Max Avg Departure Delay?How much was the delay and for which aircraft was it?
    * For each Aircraft Carrier, what are the delays they can reduce so as to increase on-time performance?

-These charts should interact with each other and when we select a particular airline carrier on the donut chart, the stacked bar chart should show the delay reasons for that particular carrier, the pie chart should show whether the delays were greater than or less than 15 mins and if so what was their share of the total delay for that carrier.
-It should show what percentage of those fights were diverted.
-Lastly, the simple bar chart should show the top destinations that this airline carrier departs to.
-Similarly, other charts should also be enabled to interact with each other.

 Thus, we would be able to answer questions like which airline has the highest departure delay and whether most of the delay was less than or greater than 15 mins and what were the reasons for the delay.
-We could also answer questions like what was the average delay over time for each airline using a time series chart.
-We could also answer questions like how many of the delayed flights were diverted to other airports and so on.

 ## Ideas for interaction